 To register for taxes, go to the IRS website and fill out an application for an employer identification number.
 Before you open your doors, double-check your state and federal tax regulations to ensure you’ve met them.

-Open a business bank account: You may secure your personal assets by obtaining a separate banking and credit line for your company.
 It also makes tax preparation simpler.
-Also, build up an accounting system to better understand your money and be prepared to submit taxes on a yearly basis.
+Also, build up an accounting system to better understand your money and be prepared to submit taxes every year.

 Check with local, state, and federal small business authorities to ensure you have all of the licences and licences needed to operate a meal delivery service in your area.